 Every job title in education is important to the overall experience and success that students have in school.
-However, none have quite as great of an impact on students as school foodservice employees.
+However, few have quite as great of an impact on students as school foodservice employees.

 At a time when staffing shortages are affecting industries across the globe, it is more important than ever to retain the people who have stuck around and are doing the important work of keeping schools running.

-Here are some excellent ideas for helping your nutrition program with school food service employee retention.
+Here are some excellent ideas for boosting retention by supporting your school nutrition employees.

 School nutrition employees are a huge asset.
 They don’t shy away from hard work and, lucky for them, there is plenty of it!

-During the year, offer flexibility in hours to offset the heavy workload.
-One district added assistant manager positions to create a shift from 10am to 6pm.
-That could be exactly what someone on your team needs!
+During the year, offer flexibility in hours to offset the heavy workload—for example, by developing assistant manager positions to create a shift from 10am to 6pm.
+It provides an avenue for professional development while also boosting coverage during busy times.

 Conversations between employees and their team leads are such an important, yet often overlooked, aspect of any job.
 Your team members want to know what you think of their work.
-So, be intentional about telling them and share away!
+So, be intentional about communicating your feedback!

 Just fifteen minutes of your time every month or so can do wonders for keeping the line of communication open between you and your team.